Mohave County, Arizona: Politics, government, and infrastructure

-Since 2008, Mohave has taken over from Graham and Yavapai as the “reddest” county in the state, and in 2024, it stood as such by twenty-one percentage points.
-No Democratic presidential nominee has carried Mohave County since Lyndon Johnson, who, despite the home state advantage of Arizona native Barry Goldwater, did so in 1964, by a margin of only 152 votes.
-In the 1990s, Bill Clinton came very close to winning this county, if not because of a combination of significant nationwide rural appeal and third-party candidate Ross Perot's Western appeal himself.
-In 1992, Clinton only lost the county by fewer than 430 votes.
-Four years later, he lost by just over 1,200 votes; no Democrat since then has managed even 40 percent of the county's vote.

-In recent elections it has become common for Democratic nominees to receive less than thirty percent of the county's vote, with Kamala Harris in 2024 receiving less than 22 percent of the vote.
-In 2024, Donald Trump received 77.4% of the vote in Mohave County.

-According to Ballotpedia, Mohave County makes up 2.98% of Arizona's voting percentage.
+No Democratic presidential nominee has carried Mohave County since Lyndon Johnson in 1964.
+He managed a narrow victory of 152 votes over Arizona native Barry Goldwater despite Goldwater’s home state advantage.

 The Mohave County Administration Building is located in downtown Kingman at 700 West Beale Street.
 The old County Complex, which the Administration Building replaced, was located adjacent to the courthouse on Spring Street and 4th Street.
 The Mohave County Superior Courthouse, built in 1915, is an Art Deco/Streamline Moderne building on the National Register of Historic Places.
 The county jail is adjacent to the County Administration Building at 501 S. Highway 66.

 Arizona State Prison – Kingman, a privately run prison of the Arizona Department of Corrections, is located in unincorporated Mohave County near Golden Valley and Kingman.